Does Lemon Juice Clear Acne?

 The Essential Information

 Applying lemon juice topically to acne-prone areas of the skin is a popular at-home remedy.
-However, scientists have not performed clinical trials to study the effect of lemon juice on acne, so how do we know if applying lemon juice to the skin will help reduce acne?
-To get to the bottom of this, we must rely on studies that have investigated specific chemicals that are in lemon juice, like alpha hydroxy acids (AHA).
+However, since scientists have not performed clinical trials to study the effect of lemon juice on acne, we must rely on studies that have investigated specific chemicals that are in lemon juice, like alpha hydroxy acids (AHA), and extrapolate from there.

-The Bottom Line: While it is possible that lemon juice might help reduce acne to some degree, it is unlikely that lemon juice alone will clear acne.
+The Bottom Line: While it is possible that applying lemon juice to the skin might help reduce acne to some degree, it is unlikely that lemon juice alone will clear acne.
 Keep your expectations realistic, and if you are aiming for dramatic improvement in your acne, consider proven treatments instead of, or in addition to, lemon juice.

 Chemical Composition of Lemons